 Applicants are encouraged to apply for fall semester entry.
 We do process spring applications but financial assistance opportunities are more prevalent in the fall.
 The department processes applications on a rolling basis.
 To be given full consideration for admission and assistantships/fellowships, applications must be received by January 15th for the fall term and September 1st for the spring term.
 All application materials must be received by the deadlines for admission.
 The Graduate School's deadlines can be found here.

 Applicants should apply online :

-Please submit your 2 letters of reference electronically; however, if your references are unable to submit their letters of support online, you may send paper copies to the Graduate Coordinator at the address listed below.
-Again, only 2 letters of reference are required.
+Please submit your 3 letters of reference electronically; however, if your references are unable to submit their letters of support online, they may email copies to the Graduate Coordinator at the address listed below.

 The Graduate School will share your online application information with us, so please